swavyxltd/mos-live/docs/PAYMENT_FAILURE_HANDLING.md

 ---

-## Recovery: How Organizations Can Fix It
+## Recovery: How Organisations Can Fix It

 ### Option 1: **Update Payment Method** (During grace period)